hydraulic-software/flutter-demo/README.md

 It features:

 - Automatic online updates, checked at each launch.
-- Files released via GitHub Releases.
 - The [generated download page](https://hydraulic-software.github.io/flutter-demo/download.html) being hosted by GitHub pages.
+- Importing version or other data from the `pubspec.yaml` file.

 Conveyor is a tool that makes distributing desktop apps easier.
-It builds, signs and notarizes self-updating packages for you and offers many useful features, like cross-building/signing of packages, different update modes (silent/background and update-at-launch), and [much more](https://conveyor.hydraulic.dev/).
+It builds, signs and notarizes self-updating packages for you and offers many useful features like cross-building/signing of packages, different update modes (silent/background and update-at-launch), and [much more](https://conveyor.hydraulic.dev/).

 ## Packaging